 Bank of America is committed to help rebuild and revitalize the communities we serve through a variety of means, among them community development loans and (typically LIHTC) investments.
-This ongoing commitment, especially to the LMI neighborhoods we serve, means we are eager to partner with a developer looking to do a new construction or renovation deal.
-Financial institutions often have specific CRA needs in various locations, so the appetite for a given deal in a given area may depend on which FI has “CRA need” in that market.
+This ongoing commitment, especially to the LMI neighborhoods we serve, means we are eager to work with a developer looking to do a new construction or renovation deal.
+Financial institutions often have specific CRA needs in various locations, so the appetite for a given deal in a given area may depend on which FI has "CRA need" in that market.
 Usually, high-density, urban locations coincide with areas of high CRA need across the landscape of financial institutions.
 Thus lending, investment and therefore development, are reinforced in those markets.

 HOW SHOULD AN AFFORDABLE HOUSING DEVELOPER VIEW YOUR CRA OBLIGATIONS?